Preparing Your Pool for a Storm

 If Possible, Trim Branches From Nearby Trees

-If you have time, trimming branches and limbs from nearby trees will help protect your pool and possibly even your home.
+If you have time, prepare for a storm by trimming branches and limbs from nearby trees will help protect your pool and possibly even your home.
 Large and overgrown branches can snap off easily and become dangerous projectiles during storms.
 A little routine maintenance can go a long way — especially when strong winds or storms are in your area.

 Turn the Power Off